DeepGenX/CodeGenX/README.md

 ## Acknowledgements

-Many thanks to the support of the [TPU Research Cloud](https://sites.research.google/trc/) for providing the precious compute needed for this project.
+Many thanks to the support of the Google TPU Research Cloud for providing the precious compute needed for this project.